FIELD TO FORK

 Farm Fresh Shopping in Rhinebeck

 Head south to the bustling Village of Rhinebeck to shop for both sweet and savory.
 Named one of the Top 10 Chocolatiers in North America by Dessert Professional Magazine, Oliver Kita and his artisan and fair trade fine chocolate shop on West Market Street is not to be missed!
 On Sundays from 10-2, visit the Rhinebeck Farmers Market.
 Consistently voted best Farmers Market in the Hudson Valley by Hudson Valley Magazine readers, you’ll find over 40 vendors during the outdoor season and 25 at their indoor Winter Market.
-Inspired by all this amazing food, head to bluecashew Kitchen Pharmacy to shop for all the items you could possibly want in your kitchen to prepare great meals and entertain.

 For a casual lunch, tuck into a sandwich made with handmade organic bread at Bread Alone Bakery, find out how local ingredients are used in the “Hudson Valley Mediterranean” menu at Gigi Trattoria, or enjoy a special meal accompanied by a New York State craft beer at award winning Terrapin.